fenwick67/node-ez-tv/README.md

 Plays shows based on a custom schedule you create.
 Schedules can be as complex or as simple as you want.
 Plays random "commercials" (files you specify) in-between scheduled shows.
 Works on or offline.

 Shows you a simple guide on the local web.
+TV show / movie descriptions are loaded from the OMDB API.

 ## Setup
 * Install nodejs and npm, of course